SHP-Robotics/SHPLib/docs/advanced-concepts/control-systems.md

 ### I (Integral) Term

 The second term takes the error from previous iterations and integrates them over time.
-The I term can be used if your mechanism never quite reaches the setpoint, however, you should only do so if changing your P term or adding a feedforward doesn't help.
+The I term can be used if your mechanism never quite reaches the setpoint.
+However, you should only do so if changing your P term or adding a feedforward doesn't help.
 A recommended value to start with for your I gain is 1/100th of the P gain.

 ?> Drivetrain PID controllers may benefit from having an I term if your robot is overshooting the distance setpoint.